riasc/blog/README.md

 response object and sets a header.
 It sets the content-type header to `text/plain`.
 By default, the content type is `text/html`.
 In the next statement, it writes the string `Hello World`.
-Google App Engine can be started through the commandline with `dev_appserver.py hello_world`. `localhost:8080` serves the app that shows `Hello World!` when opened in a browser.
+Google App Engine can be started through the commandline with `dev_appserver.py hello_world`. `localhost:8080` serves the live web application that shows `Hello World!` when opened in a browser.